It’s normal to approach pregnancy, childbirth and the following weeks with a number

 baby’s heart rate and growth, and perform necessary laboratory tests.
 Find out how to get to the Medical Office Building for your appointments.

-- Prenatal testing: Your obstetrician will check your blood type, Rh factor and look for anemia, infections,
+Prenatal testing: Your obstetrician will check your blood type, Rh factor, and look for anemia, infections,

 and signs that you’re immune to certain diseases.
 They will also offer additional

-virus (HIV).
+immunodeficiency virus (HIV).

 Labor and Delivery